Tufail-Ahmed1/Shopping-E-Commerce-App/README.md

 ---

 ## Features

-This app provides a robust shopping experience, allowing users to **browse categorized products such as Men’s, Women’s and Young's Shoes** with real-time data fetched from APIs, manage their **favorite items and cart** with dynamic updates, and enjoy personalized **profiles with orders, coupons, and settings**.
-The app is built with **MVVM architecture** for scalability, **uses Hive database** for offline capabilities, and includes **advanced search and filtering options by gender, categories, price, and brand**.
-Users can securely **log in via email or social accounts, view detailed product pages with size selection and descriptions, and proceed to checkout**with a streamlined cart interface.
-Designed for performance, **the app offers an attractive UI**, responsive navigation, and efficient local data storage for a superior user experience.
+**Responsive UI:** Optimized for both Android and Web platforms, offering a smooth and adaptive shopping experience.

+**Categorized Products:** Browse through Men’s and Women’s Shoes with real-time data dynamically fetched from APIs.

+**Advanced Search & Filters:** Quickly find products with advanced search options and filter them by gender, categories, price range, and brand.

+**Favorites Management:** Save products to your favorites list for quick access and easy management.

+**Cart Functionality:** Add items to your cart with dynamic updates and proceed to checkout seamlessly.

+**Product Details:** View detailed product pages with descriptions, size selection, and pricing information.

+**Personalized Profile:** Access and manage orders, coupons, settings, and other profile options in one place.

+**Secure Login Options:** Sign in securely via email or social accounts like Google and Facebook.

+**Offline Capability:** Hive database ensures data persistence and smooth functionality even when offline.

 ---